YOUR HORMONE BLOG

 • Increase your cruciferous veggie intake.
 Cruciferous veggies help with liver metabolism of estrogen and break down to make a compound called DIM which helps to eliminate estrogen.

 • B vitamins- your liver loves b vitamins to help with phase 1 AND phase 2 of liver metabolism.
+Just make sure they are in the methylated forms!

 • Sweating daily!
 This is a simple one that many people overlook.
 Shoot for about 30 minutes of sweating daily to help with detox and elimination of hormones, and many other things as well.